bhaskarmaddala/MLProjectEndtoEnd/README.md

 # sometimes environment will not be created in that case we need to activate the source env script manually
     --> source activate ./env

-# in Requirements.txt file if we mention -e . in it then it will internally call setup.py file
+# in Requirements.txt file if we mention -e . in it then it will internally call setup.py file....